 Article URLs

-If a published article belongs to more than one Help Center, use the dropdown to select the correct article link you need for that Help Center.
+If a published article belongs to more than one Help Center, a unique URL will be generated for the article in each Help Center.

 Unlisted articles are articles which are published but do not belong to a collection.
 These articles will use the styling and domain name of your default Help Center (the first one you created).